jewel-james/CargoFlow/README.md

 ## 📄 License

+## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is intended for educational and portfolio purposes.